 December is a festive time of year, full of pine-scented candles, spiked eggnog and glittery holiday parties.
 But in between the bundled up carolers and happy couples, anyone who’s feeling lonely might start to feel even lonelier.

-And the number of people feeling lonely is surprisingly high: Research shows that an estimated 10 to 15% of the population feels lonely, which comes out to 29 to 45 million people.
+And the number of people feeling lonely is surprisingly high: Research shows that moderate to severe loneliness is prevalent across the adult life span.
 Loneliness feels pretty bad in the moment, but it also has some scary long-term health consequences: It’s linked with a greater risk of depression and suicide, cardiovascular disease and stroke, altered brain function and decreased memory, to name a few.
 Want another example of just how bad loneliness is for you?
 It’s considered more lethal than smoking 15 cigarettes a day.

 The problem with loneliness is that once it starts, it’s a hard cycle to break.
 If you’re feeling depressed due to loneliness, it can feel a lot easier to lie in bed with the covers over your head than reach out to a friend.